SpaceG/spaceg.github.io/_posts/2015-05-10-reboot-chmodo+rx-volumes-macintosh-hd-c-terminal-bash-for-everyone-change.markdown

 <strong> Recovery Mode </strong>

 This Morning i got a {....} Shok.
-You know, i gotta crazy with my Terminal and Try and Hacking everything.
+You know, i do crazy things my Terminal and Try and Hacking everything.
-So my History now.. i try hack my HD!
+So my History now.. i tried hack my HD!
 After a Error, i put the rights to the <code>(:denied)</code>.

 Spoken Words: Fuck! - I don't had rights anymore everywhere!
 After a New Start my Machine, the same thing again.
 I gotta Crazy soon after any Times to reboot my Machine!

-i Try out to reboot the Machine on <code> "C" </code>!
+i Tried out to reboot the Machine on <code> "C" </code>!
 Nothing Works!
 After rebooted in to the <code>C</code>
 <code>cmd + r </code>!
 Booted the Mac over Recovery Mode and choose in the Menu the Terminal and Typed on -bash:~ 3.2# <code> chmod o+rx "/Volumes/YOURHD"</code> and prompt (Enter) it over <code> sudo shutdown -r now </code> !
 New Started and waited for a while
 and BANG unbelievable!
 The whole Machine is back now with all my Users! :) !
 What a Thing!
 Thanks to Me :) !
 I'm really proud of it.
 Hacking your Machine and learn to Rule! ;)